 Purchase one of Late Model Restoration's 50Resto Vacuum Trees that attach to the firewall above the brake booster.
-This will serve as a "distribution" center for the main vacuum source and supplies all of the smaller vacuum systems.
+This will serve as a "distribution" center for the main vacuum source and supply all of the smaller vacuum systems.

 This Vacuum Tree is located in the upper intake manifold on the underneath side and faces towards the rear of the engine.
 The purpose of this part is to provide a vacuum source for engine accessories and sensors.
 Replace your rusted or missing vacuum tree fitting today!

-Replace your poor and rough idle, acceleration issues, illuminated check engine light, and many more with our EFI equipped 5.0 EGR valve.
+Replace your poor and rough idle, acceleration issues, illuminated check engine light, and many more with our EFI-equipped 5.0 EGR valve.
 Our replacement contains both the valve and gasket to ensure easy installation and direct fit replacement for 1986-93 Mustang 5.0L.

 The BAP or Barometric Air Pressure Sensor is located on the firewall behind the intake manifold and provides manifold vacuum readings to the PCM to adjust air/fuel ratios.
 Our direct fit replacement is guaranteed to make your bad sensor good as new.